 In January, Ethereum wasn’t even worth 10 dollars, whilst we’re trading them for over 300 dollars right now.
 It’s not very hard to see that Ethereum is growing & thriving like never before.
 It’s time now to help nature a bit by building your own Ethereum Mining Rig!

 In this article, I will be focussing on a mining rig with 6 modern GPUs.
-You could choose for more GPUs as well, but you will need different Mining Cases, Power Supplies and more, than what I will mention on here.
+You could choose more GPUs as well, but you will need different Mining Cases, Power Supplies and more, than what I will mention here.
 Obviously, this could be used as a guide for any rig and you would only have to change some parts of your hardware to make it fit again.

 What will you need?